PrismLibrary/Prism-Documentation/docs/xamarin-forms/navigation/working-with-tabbedpages.md

 _navigationService.NavigateAsync("MyTabbedPage?createTab=NavigationPage|ViewA");
 ```

+> [Note]
-_NOTE: Dynamic tab creation is only supported from the querystring at this time, and is not supported if you were to add it to the `INavigationParameters` passed in to `NavigateAsync`._
+> Dynamic tab creation is only supported from the querystring at this time, and is not supported if you were to add it to the `INavigationParameters` passed in to `NavigateAsync`.

+> [Note]
-_NOTE: CarouselPages are not supported_
+> CarouselPages are not supported

 ## Knowing the Selected Tab
 The `IActiveAware` interface allows you to respond to tabs being selected/unselected in a TabbedPage.
 When a tab is selected and it, or it's ViewModel, implements that `IActiveAware` interface, the `IActiveAware.IsActive` property is set to either `true` if selected, or `false` if not selected.

 ```cs